doordash scooter AllMicro Mobility Model

 Should you use an electric scooter for DoorDash?
 Short answer: yes, if you deliver in a dense city with mostly under-three-mile drops.
 No, if your zone is suburban, your average run is over five miles, or your weather is wet six months a year.

 The longer answer depends on whether you’re driving for DoorDash yourself or running a fleet of riders doing it.
-Both situations work on a scooter, but the math, the equipment, and the operations are different.
+Both work on a scooter, but the math, the equipment, and the operations are different.
 This post covers both.
-The first half is for the individual Dasher deciding whether to swap their car for a scooter.
-The second half is for the operator running 10, 50, or 500 of these for last-mile delivery.
+The first half is for the individual Dasher deciding whether to swap a car for a scooter.
+The second half is for the operator running 10, 50, or 500 of them for last-mile delivery.

 Key Takeaways